benmwilson/ApostleAI/README.md

 **Wikipedia API Integration**

-I have implemented functionality for the bot to return a snippet from any Wikipedia page based on the user's quwery.
-Simple ask the bot "Wiki search X" where X is a topic on Wikipedia.
-For example, if you ask the bot "Wiki search icecream", it will return a snippet from that topic's Wikipedia page as well as a link to that Wikipedia page.
-You can also prompt this reponse by asking the same question in a couple different ways, like "inform me about X" or "i want to know more about X" among others.
+I have implemented functionality for the bot to return the latest tweet from any specified user.
+Simply ask the bot "Show me the latest tweet from X'' where X is a Twitter username.
+For example, if you ask the bot "Show me the latest tweet from Jack'', it will return Twitter user Jack's latest tweet.
+You can also prompt this response by asking the same question in a couple different ways, like "latest tweet from X'' or "what did X tweet last" among others.

 **![](https://i.imgur.com/QNRinRS.png)**
 **![](https://i.imgur.com/1zFfQTE.png)**